Stop Sexual Assaults on Veterans

 - by: Care2.com

-- target: Committee on Veterans' Affairs Chairman Jeff Miller
+- recipient: Committee on Veterans' Affairs Chairman Jeff Miller

 The last concern a female veteran should have at a VA facility should be the fear of sexual assault.
 But according to a report by the Government Accountability Office, over 300 veterans have suffered sexual violence while seeking treatment at VA facilities throughout the country.